-Trinity is offering a weekly Zoom discussion so we can walk this road together.
-Please indicate your interest in participating in a Zoom meeting here.
 If you like charts and want to track your progress, here is a helpful planning tool that you can download.

 Most of these resources come from the work of Eddie Moore, Jr. Take time to explore his entire website here.
 There is music, podcasts, articles, and many helpful resources.
 In addition, Trinity has been blessed to have been given access to these resources through the Second Presbyterian Church of Richmond, Virginia.

 Through it all, remember to be kind to yourself.
 We trust God.
 We seek to serve God.

 Watch “When is Someday?”, a sermon by Otis Moss III, preached on May 31 after just learning of George Floyd's death.
 (18 minutes)